Posted on 17 October 2016

 Groundwork's top five tips for incorporating a super-size employee community action activity as part of a staff conference:

 1) ENSURE TOP LEVEL COMMITMENT

 It’s imperative that your senior management are on board with a community based activity day.
 There needs to be adequate time, budget and enthusiasm allocated for the activity.
-CSR should be integral to your business and ideallythere should be an element of strategic alignment with the project you choose – this could be your commitment to a certain locality, a particular group of beneficiaries or issue, or simply that you want all your staff to have an opportunity to try something new.
+Corporate Social Responsibility (CSR) should be integral to your business and ideally there should be an element of strategic alignment with the project you choose – this could be your commitment to a certain locality, a particular group of beneficiaries or issue, or simply that you want all your staff to have an opportunity to try something new.

 2) ALLOW PLENTY OF TIME

 Anyone who has organised a party or a conference will know that these things don’t happen overnight.
 Likewise a super-size community activity should be given at least three months run in time to ensure adequate preparation for a fun, safe, varied, well-resourced and strategically-aligned day.

 Staff conferences are expensive – lots of travel, lots of food, lots of accommodation, not to mention time employees spend away from their business.
 But a community activity shouldn’t be considered as a free option.
 The resource impact of a super-size team on a charity for one day is huge – they will probably need to bring in lots of extra staff to supervise you as well as dedicating a coordinator prior to the day.
 Super-sized teams need lots of equipment too as well as materials for any construction, gardening or painting tasks.
 The more budget you are able to set aside, the more ambitious you can be in your day.

 4) CATER FOR DIFFERENT TASTES